-The goal of Vols A.C.T.—set to launch during the 2019-2020 academic year—is to better define the role of our faculty, staff, and graduate students to create, maintain, and expect a culture that is free from sexual harassment and sexual misconduct.
+The goal of Vols A.C.T. is to better define the role of our faculty, staff, and graduate students to create, maintain, and expect a culture that is free from sexual harassment and sexual misconduct.

 Volunteers A.C.T. encompasses three critical steps to being an active bystander:

 - Acknowledge the situation.

 - Develop a shared understanding of what constitutes sexual harassment.

 - Identify sexually harassing behaviors and red flags.

 - Understand the effects of sexual harassment in academia.

 - Apply VOLS ACT to potential real-world situations.